Iceberg REST Gateway (Floecat)¶

 ViewService.UpdateViewby updatingnamespace_id+display_name.
 POST /register-viewpopulates the same canonical backend fields as normal create, including SQL definitions, creation search path, and output columns.- View commit updates keep the backend’s canonical SQL/search-path/output-column fields in sync with the Iceberg metadata payload when that information is present.

-- Floecat’s backend view record remains current-state only.
+- Floecat’s backend view record is current-state only.
 Iceberg-style version history is stored in the metadata JSON property for REST compatibility, not as first-class backend view versions.

 Delta Compatibility Layer¶